bevyengine/bevy-website/content/learn/contribute/policies/ai.md

   tuning the model, any data fetched during retrieval augmented generation (RAG), or extra context provided to the model in the prompt?
-- If AI generated works are considered derivative works, do the FOSS licenses currently in use by the Bevy Organziation have the language and legal framework to provide the same guarantees and protections to both the licensor and licensee?
+- If AI generated works are considered derivative works, do the FOSS licenses currently in use by the Bevy Organization have the language and legal framework to provide the same guarantees and protections to both the licensor and licensee?
 - In the case that AI generated works are protected under copyright, who owns